Ultimate Guide to Nutrition for Strength Training

 “I eat 60% carbohydrates/fats/water and I’m strong AF!
 You are full of shit!”

 Maybe.
-I can’t write a good that pleases literally everyone.
+I can’t write a guide that pleases literally everyone.
 I know from experience that the macros listed here will work for a good amount of people and that makes me satisfied.
 As I’ve mentioned, I 100% support self-experimentation until you find what works for you.

 “Does it matter if I eat breakfast?”